Fresh Milled Biscuit Recipe

 pin for later

-- baking soda and baking powder – I get these from Bob’s Red Mill or Azure Standard.
-Make sure to look for aluminum free baking powder.
+Baking soda and baking powder – Aluminum-free is best (I get mine from Bob’s Red Mill or Azure Standard).

-- buttermilk – you can use vinegar and whole milk
+Buttermilk – Or use your vinegar and milk mix.

-- a mixer or medium sized bowl and wooden spoon
+Mixer or mixing bowl – A medium bowl and wooden spoon work fine too.

-- If making buttermilk, add 1.5 TBSP vinegar to the milk
+- If making buttermilk, add 1.5 TBSP vinegar to the mil and let it sit for 10 minutes.

 - Mill your flour.

-- Use your cheese grater to grate the butter into the dry ingredients.
-Alternatively, you can cube the butter and add it in.
+- Use a cheese grater to grate the butter into the dry ingredients.
+You can also cut in with a pastry cutter or fork.

-- Mix together so that the butter looks like small, pea sized pieces.
+- Mix until the butter looks like pea-sized pieces.

-- Cover the dough with a towel or beeswax cover and allow to sit in the fridge for 10-15 minutes.
-This will allow your flour to absorb the milk too.
+- Cover the dough and place in the fridge for 10-15 minutes.
+This will allow your flour to absorb the milk.

-- Fold your rolled out dough in half.
+- Fold your rolled out dough in half (this helps create layers).

 - Bake for 12-15 minutes.